 My recommendations for updating plugins and themes

 So what is the safest route to go?
-Well, here are my recommendations when it comes to updating plugins and themes on your WordPress site.
+Here are my recommendations when it comes to updating plugins and themes on your WordPress site.

 1. Don’t use automatic updates

-First off, I never recommend using automatic updates when it comes to WordPress core, plugins, or themes.
+First off, I never recommend using automatic updates for WordPress core, plugins, or themes.
 The one exception to this is when it pertains to maintenance and security releases.
 These are generally OK to let WordPress update on its own.

 2. Look at the plugin/theme changelog

 The second thing you should do is always look at the plugin and or theme’s changelog.
-This can be found within the “Plugin” update section in the WordPress dashboard.
+This can be found within the “Plugin” update section in your WordPress dashboard.
+Developers typically also have a link to their changelog on their website.

-If there is a critical security update, then by all means, you should update it right away to ensure your WordPress site is safe.
-Things like Cross-Site Request Forgery (CSRF), Cross-Site Scripting (XSS), etc. are some important security buzzwords to look out for.
+If there is a critical security update, then, by all means, you should update it right away to ensure your WordPress site is safe.
+Things like Cross-Site Request Forgery (CSRF), Cross-Site Scripting (XSS), etc., are important security buzzwords to look out for.
 If there isn’t, I recommend waiting a week or so before updating.

-In those three plugin examples I mentioned above, I didn’t update either of them within that time period and therefore, never experienced issues.
+In those four plugin examples I mentioned above, I didn’t update either of them within that time period and, therefore, never experienced issues.

 3. Use a staging environment or take a backup